• Skip to primary navigation

 Understanding Extraction Science (00:09:36)

-Margaret explains the science behind cannabinoid extraction and factors affecting infusion efficiency.
+Margaret explains the science behind cannabinoid extraction and factors affecting infusion times efficiency.

 Research on Extraction Times (00:10:42)